 What happens after a bias or discrimination incident report is filed?

 When a report is submitted, the report will be routed to the Office of Community Standards for initial review.
 The Office of Community Standards will determine how to move forward with reported incident and will handle bias and discrimination incidents through grievance procedures and educational programs.
-Reports are routed to the Bias Assessment Team.
+Additionally, reports are routed to the Bias Incident Assessment Team.

 Bias Assessment Team

-The purpose of the Bias Incident Assessment Team is to review bias-related incidents to gain a better understanding of the reality and climate of the institution, raise awareness of bias incidents and the impact it has on the Wingate community, and provide assistance, support and guidance to those who have been negatively impacted by these incidents by connecting them to campus resources that can provide additional assistance and support.
+The purpose of the Bias Incident Assessment Team is to review bias-related incidents to gain a better understanding of the reality and climate of the institution and raise awareness of bias incidents that impact the Wingate community.
+Additionally, the Bias Incident Assessment Team will provide support and guidance to those impacted by these incidents by connecting them to campus resources that provide additional assistance and support.

 When does the Bias Assessment Team meet?

 The Bias Assessment Team will meet at a determined time monthly, or more often as needed, to review bias reports, consider the current climate of the student experience at Wingate, and assess the best ways to provide resources to students at the University.